 Step 4: Start a cloud recording, end the meeting

 Note: Only hosts and co-hosts can start a cloud recording.
 If you want a participant to start a recording, you can make them a co-host or use local recording.
 Recordings started by co-hosts will still appear in the host’s recordings in the Zoom web portal.

 To record a meeting to the cloud:

 1. Start a meeting as the host.

 2. Click the Record button in the Zoom toolbar.

 3. Select Record to the Cloud to begin recording.

-5. Once the meeting has ended, the recording will be processed before viewing.
-The Zoom Cloud recording will not actually start processing until you end the meeting.
+7. Once the meeting has ended, the recording will be processed before viewing.
+The Zoom Cloud recording will not actually start processing until you end the meeting for all.
 Zoom and Panopto will send an email to the host’s email address when the process is completed.

 Extra Credit: Step 5: Saving Zoom class recordings to class folders in Panopto

 You can also set up Zoom and Panopto to automatically channel particular Zoom class meeting recordings into particular Panopto class folders, thereby automating the process of making your class recordings viewable by the students in that class, and only the students in that class.
 See our Zoom-to-Panopto: Class Recordings to Class Folder page for instructions.